sastsy/simulated-annealing-ai/README.md

 # Simulated Annealing Algorithm for Shortest Hamilton Cycle

-This repository contains an implementation of the simulated annealing algorithm to find the shortest Hamilton cycle in a graph.
+Аn implementation of simulated annealing algorithm to find the shortest Hamilton cycle in a graph.

 ## Contents